Common loon: Description

 The adult common loon can range from 66 to 91 cm in length with a 127 to 147 cm wingspan, slightly smaller than the similar yellow-billed loon.
 On average, it is about 81 cm long and has a wingspan of 136 cm.
 Its weight can vary anywhere from 2.2 to 7.6 kg.
 Sizes vary regionally, especially by body mass, with the smallest bodied loons on average from lower-central Canada and the Great Lakes, while westerly birds are similar or mildly larger, and loons breeding further east can appear to be significantly larger.
 Furthermore, males average up to nearly 27% more massive than females in some populations.
 Breeding loons in Maine averaged 4.65 kg in females and 5.97 kg in males, essentially the same weight as the yellow-billed loon, although the yellow-billed is still larger than in linear dimensions (especially bill length) than the Maine loons.
 In Ontario, 20 females averaged 4.5 kg and 20 males averaged 5.46 kg.
 In contrast, in the Gulf of Alaska, adults of both sexes reportedly averaged 4.13 kg.
 Adult breeding plumage consists of a broad black head and neck with greenish, purplish, or bluish sheen.
 It has a black bill sometimes with a pale tip, and red eyes.
 The neck is encircled with a characteristic black ring and has two white necklaces of eight to ten short streaks on the upper foreneck, and a noticeable collar of white, parallel lines forming a large oval on the neck-side.
-The central lower foreneck is pure white, and the lower neck-sides has longitudinal white lines becoming rows of small spots and black lines becoming very narrow.
+The central lower foreneck is pure white, and the lower neck-sides have longitudinal white lines becoming rows of small spots and black lines becoming very narrow.
 The upperparts are blackish or blackish grey, and each feather has small white spots on it.
 The upperwing is blackish and with small white spots on the non-primary coverts, whereas the underwing is paler with white coverts except the long black shaft-streaks on the axillaries.
 The underparts are pure white, but have some black on the undertail coverts and vent.
 It has a checkered black-and-white mantle and a blackish tail.
 The legs are pale grey on the inner half and blackish on the outer half, and the webs between the toes are flesh colored.